GDG-Grand-Rapids/gdg_webapp/README.md

 Run `grunt` for building and `grunt serve` for preview.

-`grunt serve:dist` will preview what gets generated in dist
+`grunt serve:dist` will preview what gets generated in dist.

+Run `jekyll serve` to run with jekyll (uses dist as source so make sure to run grunt first).

 ## Testing